 Hardware features

 I first considered the hardware features.
-I assessed the physical aspects of the credit card readers, such as multiple device setup, warranty, connectivity, battery life, screen quality, user interface, charging options, receipt printing capabilities, and overall durability.
+I assessed the physical aspects of the credit card readers, including multi-device setup, warranty, connectivity, battery life, screen quality, user interface, charging options, receipt printing capabilities, and overall durability.
 These factors determine the device’s usability, reliability, and adaptability to different business environments.

 Payment processing